Repository logo

 Amin Fahim (DataCollector)

-ATP-binding cassette (ABC) transporters are molecular machines that are involved in a wide range of physiological processes, including antigen presentation by TAP, a key player in adaptive immunity.
-TAP and its bacterial homolog TmrAB use ATP to translocate peptides across membranes.
-To elucidate the mechanism of substrate transport, we employed a single-molecule FRET sensor to visualize single-translocation events by individual ABC transporters, overcoming the limitations of ensemble averaging.
-Using this approach, we tracked the membrane translocation of single peptides driven by a conformational switch from the inward- to the outward-facing state.
-In a slow-turnover TmrAB variant, even in the absence of Mg2+, we show that ATP binding alone is sufficient to drive peptide translocation.
-Structural analyses via cryogenic electron microscopy reveal that ATP binding induces an outward-facing conformation in both wild-type and mutant TmrAB, even without Mg2+.
-In wild-type TmrAB, this was sufficient for a single peptide translocation.
-However, Mg2+ was essential for the later stages of ATP hydrolysis and transporter resetting.
-Together, these results reveal a direct mechanistic link between ATP binding and substrate translocation at single-molecule resolution, providing new insights into the catalytic cycle of ABC transporters.
+ATP-binding cassette (ABC) transporters are molecular machines involved in diverse physiological processes, including antigen processing by TAP, a key component of adaptive immunity.
+TAP and its bacterial homolog TmrAB use ATP to translocate peptides across membranes, yet the precise mechanism linking ATP binding to substrate movement remains unclear.
+Here, we employ a single-molecule FRET sensor to visualize single translocation events by individual ABC transporters, overcoming the limitations of ensemble averaging.
+This approach reveals that substrate transport is driven by a conformational switch from the inward- to the outward-facing state.
+Using a slow-turnover TmrAB variant, we demonstrate that ATP binding alone, even in the absence of Mg2+, is sufficient to drive a single round of peptide translocation.
+Cryo-EM structures of wild-type and slow-turnover TmrAB show that ATP binding induces the outward-facing conformation without Mg2+.
+In wild-type TmrAB, this conformational transition supports a single translocation event, whereas Mg2+-dependent ATP hydrolysis is required to reset the transporter.
+These findings establish a direct mechanistic link between ATP binding and substrate translocation at single-molecule resolution, providing new insights into the catalytic cycle of ABC transporters.

 DSpace-CRIS